SolarDrew/freiburg-2017-02/README.md

 1. Download the Python 3.5 installer for Linux.
 1. Install Python 3.5 using all of the defaults for installation.
 (Installation requires using the shell.
 If you aren't comfortable doing the installation yourself stop here and request help at the workshop.)
 1. Open a terminal window.
-1. Type

-> bash Anaconda-

-and then press tab.
+1. Type ```bash Anaconda``` and then press tab.
 The name of the file you just downloaded should appear.
 1. Press enter.
 You will follow the text-only prompts.
 When there is a colon at the bottom of the screen press the down arrow to move down through the text.
 Type yes and press enter to approve the license.
 Press enter to approve the default location for the files.
 Type yes and press enter to prepend Anaconda to your PATH (this makes the Anaconda distribution the default Python).

 ### SunPy